In this article Janua’s CTO shares tips and tricks about understanding token usage in Keycloak

 There are 2 ways to deliver an access token:

-• user customer authenticating to keycloak throughout the client app
+user customer authenticating to keycloak throughout the

-• Using an offline token to request a refresh token, and from the refresh token an access token.
+(This is generating a id_token and optionally access token as soon as user customer is authenticated) - Using an offline token to request a refresh token, and from the refresh token an access token.

 Offline token presentation